 TNTP’s Bridge Fellowship gives diverse leaders a platform to advance a bold idea for public education.

 Our public schools deserve our nation’s best thinking.
 TNTP’s new fellowship “bridges” disciplines to harness innovative ideas from many sectors.
-In the inaugural year, two Bridge Fellows will spend 12 months designing new approaches to one of the most urgent challenges in education today: boosting achievement for young men of color.
+In the inaugural year, three Bridge Fellows will spend 12 months designing new approaches to one of the most urgent challenges in education today: boosting achievement for young men of color.

 A serial tech entrepreneur, Zaitrarrio has launched 10 non-profits and startups.
 He’s on a mission to make math, science and engineering more relevant and engaging for students of color.
 He plans to create hands-on learning experiences that help more African-American and Latino young men thrive in high-tech workforce prep programs.